slurdge/goeland/README.md

 ```
 in your config file.
 - includelink: Include the link of entries in the digest form
-- lebrief: Retrieves the full excerpts for Next INpact's Lebrief
+- lebrief: Retrieves the full excerpts for Next INpact's Lebrief.
+Use only with a source from Next INpact.
 - language: Keep only the specified languages (best effort detection), use like this: `language(en,de)`

 ### Pipes